LightDXY/LightDXY.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Short Bio
 I received my Ph.D. degree at <a href='https://en.ustc.edu.cn/'>University of Science and Technology of China</a> (USTC) in 2023.
-Prior to that, I received my Bachelor degree of Information Security at University of Science and Technology of China in 2018.
+Prior to that, I received my Bachelor degree from the University of Science and Technology of China in 2018.

 My research interest includes general representation learning (e.g., fundamental network structure design, self-supervised pretraining) and artificial intelligence security (e.g., adversarial samples, DeepFake).